 712 H Street NE, Suite 1341 Washington, DC 20001

 Camp Groovy is a free, residential summer camp for pediatric dermatology patients from ages 3 to 18.
 As dermatologic diseases are so visually apparent, many children with diseases ranging from alopecia to xenoderma pigmentosum are subject to bullying and ridicule in schools.
 We believe these children deserve a safe space to have fun and make lifelong friendships through character-building, enjoyable activities in athletics, arts, crafts, and creative writing.
 127 children have benefited from this program since 2017.
-The new site in Mississippi is located only one hour away from Jackson, and has a small pond, air conditioned rooms, and plenty of space for indoor creative pursuits and outdoor sports.
 Starting in 2019, campers can choose to stay from one week to the full twelve weeks.
 Returning campers have the opportunity to gain valuable leadership skills as well mentored under camp counselors who are medical students, graduate students, and law students at the nation’s top schools.
 As well, all campers receive extensive meditation training from zen practitioners.

 SUNSAFE SKIN CANCER SEMINARS AND SCREENINGS

 Dermetel's signature SunSafe skin cancer awareness seminar and skin cancer screenings were launched in Toronto in 2011 and have expanded to offerings in five countries and forty-five cities since.
 A combination of a prevention speech and mass sunscreen distribution and skin cancer screenings, Dermetel helps college students feel confident about rejecting the services provided by indoor tanning beds and instead opting for spray tans and sun protection to decrease their risk of developing skin cancer in the future.
 Though this program has been discontinued, the lasting legacy of raising the profile of sunscreen use in the college population lives on in freshman and Greek Life orientations: “it’s cool to be sun safe with sunscreen.”